-Trust that disciplinary measures will be taken to punish ethical violations at the company
+Trust that disciplinary measures will be taken to punish ethical violations at the company transparent about our ethics line engenders ethical behavior, the Sustainability Committees reviews the main initiatives and results of our ethics line on an annual basis.

 Trust that disciplinary measures for ethical violations will be applied equally to all employees.